acosonic/csv2mysql-transform/README.md

 Requirements:

-async,csv-parser,mysql (or mysql2 you can modify code...)
+async,csv-parser,mysq2,dotenv (or mysql you can modify code...)

 ## Usage Example